zainibeats/truefa-py/docs/README.md

 We've consolidated our documentation into these core guides to make it easier to find the information you need:

-1. **User Guide**: Everything end-users need to know to install and use TrueFA-Py effectively
+1. **Main README**: Everything end-users need to know to install and use TrueFA-Py effectively
 2. **Developer Guide**: Technical documentation for developers who want to build, modify, or contribute
 3. **FAQ**: Quick answers to common questions for both users and developers